micro-manager/pycro-manager/docs/source/read_data.rst

 Opening data as Dask array
 ##############################

 Rather than reading each image individually, all data can be opened at once in a single dask array.
-Using dask arrays enables all_data to be held in a single memory-mapped array (i.e. the data are not loaded in RAM until they are used, enabing a convenient way to work with data larger than the computer's memory.
+Using dask arrays enables all_data to be held in a single memory-mapped array.
+This means that the data are not loaded in RAM until they are used, enabing a convenient way to work with datasets larger than the computer's RAM.
 Dask arrays also enable `https://napari.org/tutorials/applications/dask <visulization in napari>`_ and allow for code to be prototyped on a small computers and scaled up to clusters without having to rewrite code.

 .. code-block:: python